 Dr. Poindexter served as National Security Advisor and Deputy National Security Advisor for President Ronald Reagan from 1983 to 1986, and as Military Assistant in the White House prior to that.
 Dr. Poindexter served 29 years active duty in the U.S. Navy, rising to the rank of Vice Admiral.
 He is a graduate of the U.S. Naval Academy.

-We’re also happy to have Mrs. Poindexter with us tonight.
+We are also happy to have Mrs. Poindexter with us tonight.

 The late Mrs. Poindexter.

 Admiral Poindexter served for 29 years, active duty in the U.S. Navy, rising to the rank of Vice Admiral.
 While in the Navy, he specialized in training, new tactics, and battle management procedures, and pioneering use of chip board computers.
-That’s how he’s able to do the slide presentation.
+That is how he is able to do the slide presentation.
 Something beyond my competence.
 He holds doctoral and master’s degrees in physics from the California Institute of Technology.
-He’s also a graduate of the U.S. Naval Academy.
+He is also a graduate of the U.S. Naval Academy.